 10. Reports that the Intake Assessment Team refers for investigation will normally be referred as follows:

-c. if the Report involves an alleged perpetrator(s) who is both a student and an employee, the Intake Assessment Team will determine which office (i.e., Human Resources, Faculty Relations or Student Conduct) will be the lead office for investigation and the Report will be referred to that Office;3
+c. if the Report involves a Respondent(s) who is both a student and an employee, the Intake Assessment Team will determine which office (i.e., the Office of Complaints & Investigations or the Student Conduct Office) will be the lead office for investigation and the Report will be referred to that office2 ; and,

-d. to Campus Security and Emergency Services, if the Report involves an alleged perpetrator(s) who is a visitor;
+d. to Campus Security and Emergency Services for investigation in accordance with that office’s normal practices and procedures if the Report involves a Respondent(s) who is a visitor.

-11. The University Secretary will keep a record of all Reports for the purpose of administering the Policy and this Procedure and for the purpose of reporting on statistics and trends.
+11. The Vice‐Principal (Culture, Equity, and Inclusion) will keep a record of all Reports for the purpose of administering the Policy and this Procedure and for the purpose of reporting on statistics and trends.

-12. The Receiving Office will report back to the University Secretary as to the disposition of the Report.
+13. The Receiving Office will report back to the Vice‐Principal (Culture, Equity, and Inclusion) as to the disposition of the Report.

 Interim Measures / Early Resolution / Investigation

 15. The processes referenced in the Complaint Procedure about Interim Measures, Early Resolution, and Investigation, will be followed with respect to Reports, with necessary adjustments, taking into account that there will not necessarily be an individual “Complainant” involved in the process but rather, the University will be considered the Complainant and the “Respondent(s)” is the alleged subject(s) of the Report.

 16. All individuals involved in an investigation process will be advised of their duty to maintain the confidentiality of all information disclosed to them or by them, including any personal information.

 17. Individual Discrimination: The Person who makes a Report about individual Discrimination or Harassment is not normally entitled to information with respect to the outcome of the investigation unless they are involved in the implementation of that outcome.